The 61st Annual Symposium on Family Theory and Family Psychotherapy

 Don’t have a New York Times subscription?
 The Times offers limited free article access to non-subscribers.
 Your local library may also allow access to the Times using your library card account.

-On November 8th, Gabriel A. León, M.A., will present.
+On November 8th, Gabriel A. León, M.A., presented.
 He is a 4th year PhD student working with Dr. Saxbe.
 His research focuses on understanding the interpersonal processes that underlie the formation and maintenance of close bonds in families facing adversity.

 Dr. Saxbe’s Presentation: The Transition to Parenthood as a Window for Health and Adaptation Within Families